-Pursuant to the Southern California Intercounty Transfer Protocol:
+Pursuant to the Southern California Inter-county Transfer Protocol:

-- (1) The court files and other documents for a nonminor dependent whose case is transferred must be transmitted to the receiving county within 7 court days of the transfer-out order. - (2) For a nonminor dependent whose case is transferred, the receiving court must conduct a transfer-in hearing within 10 court days from the date of the transfer-out order.
+- (1) A child who is ordered transferred in custody must be delivered to the receiving county at least two business days before the transfer-in hearing date.
+The court files and other documents shall be sent to the receiving court within three court days of the transfer-out order. - (2) The court files and other documents for a child whose case is transferred, but who is not transported in custody, must be sent to the receiving county within three court days of the transfer-out order. - (3) For a child who is transported in custody, the receiving court must conduct a transfer-in hearing within five court days from the date of the transfer-out order.
+The transfer-in hearing date will be set by the sending court. - (4) For a child who is not detained in custody, the receiving court must conduct a transfer-in hearing within ten court days from the date of the transfer-out order.
 The transfer-in hearing date will be set by the sending court.